wisdark/AORT/README.md

 ```
 ## Features:

-:ballot_box_with_check: Dump valid subdomains
+:ballot_box_with_check: Enumerate subdomains using passive techniques

-:ballot_box_with_check: Store subdomains in a file
+:ballot_box_with_check: A lot of extra queries to enumerate the DNS

-:ballot_box_with_check: A lot of extra queries to enumerate the DNS port
+:ballot_box_with_check: Domain Zone trasnfer attack

 :ballot_box_with_check: WAF type detection